 The lineup for Individual Lightning Lane attractions will also change in the coming years when more new attractions open up.
 These tend to be the most popular attractions since everyone is excited to ride and therefore make for good choices to use Individual Lightning Lanes.

-The most obvious candidate is Guardians of the Galaxy: Cosmic Rewind in EPCOT.
-When it opens in May it will no doubt become the most popular ride in the park and Disney would be crazy to not monetize it with the ILL.
+The most obvious addition is Guardians of the Galaxy: Cosmic Rewind in EPCOT.
+When it opens in May it will no doubt become the most popular ride in the park and Disney will monetize it with the ILL.

 At Disney’s Magic Kingdom the TRON Lightcycle Run roller coaster is coming soon, and like Cosmic Rewind, that will be the most popular ride in the park, easily surpassing Seven Dwarfs Mine Train.